-Gas boilers are central heating systems that act like a mini fire, continuously heating water.
-This heated water is then pumped around the property through pipes and radiators in order to heat space, and either pumped directly to taps and showers as with a combi boiler, or stored in a hot water tank for future water usage.
+Gas boilers are central heating systems that act like mini fires, continuously heating water.
+This heated water is then pumped around the property through pipes and radiators in order to heat space, and either pumped directly to taps and showers (as with a combi boiler), or stored in a hot water tank for future water usage.
 The boiler uses either on-grid gas or bulk LPG stored on site.
 This gas is then burned in the boiler’s combustion chamber and warms the water to around 70°C through a heat exchanger.

 Are gas boilers dangerous?

 Importantly, when natural gas is burned without enough oxygen it burns yellow.
 This creates a dangerous toxic gas called carbon monoxide, which can be lethal if inhaled for long periods.
-This is why you should always have a carbon monoxide detector and regularly ensure the boiler is burning blue.
+You shouldn’t have any problems, provided you have a carbon monoxide detector and have your boiler serviced regularly.